For a deeper dive into NVMe technology, download the OVH/Intel® white paper

 The PCIe x8 connection delivers both increased read/write and bandwidth performance.

 The consistency of IOPS is important.
-Unlike commonly distributed NVMe disks, those integrated on OVH servers are "Datacenter" disks.
-They ensure stability and predictability of performance
+Unlike commonly distributed NVMe disks, those integrated on OVH servers are "data centre" disks.
+They ensure stable and consistent performance.

 Intel Datacenter NVMe disks have protective mechanisms which ensure end-to-end data integrity.